-For all license renewal fees, recovery fund renewal fees, and recovery fund assessments pursuant to this section and section 82.86, the broker must remit the fees or assessments for the company, broker, and all salespersons licensed to the broker, in the form of a single payment.
+For all license renewal fees, recovery fund renewal fees, and recovery fund assessments pursuant to this section and section 82.43, the broker must remit the fees or assessments for the company, broker, and all salespersons licensed to the broker, in the form of a single check.

 Unless otherwise provided by this chapter, all fees collected under this chapter shall be deposited in the state treasury.
 The technology surcharge shall be deposited as required under section 45.24.